sudheesreedhara/Iloveapis-apijam/README.md

 The response should look like this.
 Copy the first token which starts with access_token Copy the value starting with "ey…..".
 Do not copy the “”.

-We will need the** access_tokens** to make all subsequent calls.
+We will need the **access_tokens** to make all subsequent calls.

-**3.2. **Use the management APIs to promote the proxy deployed in test to prod environment. *Execution time will be a minute or two*
+2. Use the management APIs to promote the proxy deployed in test to prod environment.
+*Execution time will be a minute or two*

 *curl -X POST -H "Content-type:application/x-www-form-urlencoded" https://api.enterprise.apigee.com/v1/o/{***_Your-org-Name_***}/e/prod/apis/{***_Your-proxy-name_***}/revisions/1/deployments*